Advanced Diffusion Models

 1. Introduction

 The journey began by framing image generation as a latent variable model problem.
 In this initial stage, Denoising Diffusion Probabilistic Models (DDPM) leveraged the Evidence Lower Bound (ELBO) to optimize the reversal of a Markovian noise process.
-The core objective was centered on "$\epsilon$-prediction," where a neural network learned to estimate and subtract noise step-by-step to recover the data distribution.
+The core objective was centered on '$\epsilon$-prediction,'' where a neural network learned to estimate and subtract noise step-by-step to recover the data distribution.

 As the field matured, researchers shifted from discrete steps to continuous-time modeling.
 By employing Stochastic Differential Equations (SDEs) and ItĂŽ calculus, the diffusion process was reimagined as a continuous evolution of data particles within a random force field.
 This transition allowed for a more rigorous mathematical treatment of how data density transforms over time.

 A major theoretical leap occurred with the introduction of the Fokker-Planck equation.
 Instead of tracking individual particles, this perspective focused on the evolution of the entire probability density.
-It provided the mathematical proof that for every stochastic process (SDE), there exists a corresponding deterministic flowâthe Probability Flow ODEâthat results in the exact same marginal distributions.
+It provided the mathematical proof that for every stochastic process (SDE), there exists a corresponding deterministic flow—the Probability Flow ODE—that results in the exact same marginal distributions.

-With the foundation of Fokker-Planck, the paradigm shifted from "denoising" to "navigation."
+With the foundation of Fokker-Planck, the paradigm shifted from 'denoising' to 'navigation.'
 The goal became finding the optimal Velocity Field ($v$) to guide data points along a specific trajectory.
 This marked the birth of velocity-based learning, where the network predicts the direction and speed of data movement rather than just the noise component.

 Flow Matching emerged to clean up and unify the diverse landscape of generative objectives (noise, data, score, and velocity).
-This era introduced Rectified Flows, which "straighten" the curved paths of traditional diffusion.
+This era introduced Rectified Flows, which 'straighten' the curved paths of traditional diffusion.
 By enforcing straight-line trajectories, Flow Matching minimized transport costs and enabled high-quality sampling in significantly fewer steps.

 To further optimize these paths, the Schrödinger Bridge problem was revisited.
 This addressed the challenge of transitioning between two distributions (A to B) with minimum energy expenditure and optimal entropy within a finite timeframe.
 This connection to Optimal Transport theory allowed for direct image-to-image translations and more efficient couplings between arbitrary distributions without strictly relying on a Gaussian prior.

-We are currently entering the era of Generator Matching (GM), the "Grand Unified Theory" of generative modeling.
+We are currently entering the era of Generator Matching (GM), the 'Grand Unified Theory' of generative modeling.
 GM acts as a meta-framework that encompasses Diffusion, Flow, and even discrete Jump processes.
 By utilizing the infinitesimal generator ($\mathcal{L}$), it defines all forms of data transformation within a single mathematical operator.
 This facilitates the creation of truly unified multimodal systems where any data type can be modeled as a flow on a geometric manifold.

 Below is a summary of the upcoming sections: